 4.2.1 – Hazardous Materials

-Watch for cargo or baggage containing hazardous materials.
-Most hazardous materials cannot be carried on a bus.
+Watch for cargo or baggage containing HazMat.
+Most HazMat cannot be carried on a bus.

-The Federal Hazardous Materials Table shows which materials are hazardous.
+The Federal Hazardous Class Definitions Table shows which materials are hazardous.
 They pose a risk to health, safety, and property during transportation.
-The rules require shippers to mark containers of hazardous material with the material’s name, ID number, and hazard label.
+The rules require shippers to mark containers of HazMat with the material’s name, ID number, and hazard label.
 There are 9 different 4-inch, diamond-shaped hazard labels.
 See Figure 4.1.
 Watch for the diamond-shaped labels.
-Do not transport any hazardous material unless you are sure the rules allow it.
+Do not transport any HazMat unless you are sure the rules allow it.

 4.2.2 – Forbidden Hazardous Materials

 Buses may carry small-arms ammunition labeled ORM-D, emergency hospital supplies, and drugs.
-You can carry small amounts of some other hazardous materials if the shipper cannot send them any other way.
+You can carry small amounts of other HazMat if the shipper cannot send them any other way.
 Buses must never carry:

 - Division 2.3 poison gas, liquid Class 6 poison, tear gas, or irritating material.